I Am Wrath: Plot

 During a crime wave in Columbus, Ohio, Governor John Meserve gives a press conference.
 There, protestors ask him about a proposed pipeline.
 He promises that he has commissioned an independent study of the pipeline.

 Vivian Hill, the woman in charge of the study, heads to the airport to pick up her husband Stanley, who has returned from a job interview to manage a factory in California.
 When they arrive at their car, they notice that one tire is flat.
 Before Stanley can fix it, a man approaches and asks them for money.
 When Stanley refuses, another man stuns him with a blow to the head.
-The first man stabs Vivian and takes her wallet.
+The first man fatally stabs Vivian and takes her wallet.
 Stanley watches the men flee.

 The police use Stanley's descriptions to capture Vivian's murderer, Charley 'Fly' Lawes.
 However, even though Stanley identifies Charley in a lineup, the corrupt cops Gibson and Walker let him go.
-After Vivian's funeral, an enraged Stanley goes home and throws a bible across the room, which opens to the passage in Jeremiah 6:11, "I am filled with the wrath of the Lord."
+After Vivian's funeral, an enraged Stanley goes home and throws a Bible across the room, which opens to the passage in Jeremiah 6:11, "I am filled with the wrath of the Lord."
 Inspired, Stanley starts to go by the name 'Wrath' and stalks Charley.
 Returning home, Wrath retrieves a case filled with passports, foreign currencies and weapons.
 He calls Dennis, a friend from Special Forces, and asks him for information about Charley and his crew.
 Dennis runs black ops from beneath a barbershop.

 Wrath uses Dennis' intelligence to track down one of the men who attacked him at a local bar.
 As the man lies dying, he hints that Vivian's murder was more than just a robbery.
 Stanley and Dennis are photographed as they dispose of the body.
 Local Armenian crime lord Lemuel 'Lemi K' later sees the photograph and orders hits on Stanley and Dennis.

 Stanley tracks down Lars, another man who was involved in the attack.
 After getting the words 'I Am Wrath' tattooed on his back, Stanley kills Lars and makes off with a bag of drugs and money.
 Stanley and Dennis use the bag as bait to lure Charley to the VIP room at a Korean nightclub.
 Before being killed, Charley reveals that Vivian's murder was ordered by Lemi K. Looking through Vivian's files, Stanley discovers that her study deemed the pipeline unsafe with an eighty-two percent chance of water contamination.
 Vivian was murdered to cover up the results of her study.